Essential Facts About Covid-19

 Fatal interactions between Covid-19 and other ailments like heart disease and diabetes make it difficult to determine the exact death toll from C-19.
-A range of evidence suggests that the CDC’s tally of Covid-19 deaths may be modestly inflated but still provides a reasonable measure of the pandemic’s severity.
+A range of evidence suggests that the CDC’s tally of Covid-19 deaths is inflated but still provides a reasonable measure of the pandemic’s severity.

-According to the CDC’s estimate of “confirmed and probable” fatalities from Covid-19, a total of 408,697 U.S. residents have died from the disease as of January 21, 2021.
+According to the CDC’s estimate of “confirmed and probable” fatalities from Covid-19, the disease has played a role in the deaths of 1,131,819 U.S. residents as of May 3, 2023.
 To put this figure in perspective:

-Although C-19 is a new disease and took its first reported life in the U.S. during late February, these comparisons may substantially overstate its deadliness.
+Although C-19 is a new disease and took its first reported life in the U.S. during February 2020, these comparisons may substantially overstate its deadliness.
 This is because fatalities from accidents, the flu, and other common causes of death occur in droves every year, and this is unlikely for C-19 because of the facts below.

 Stockholm, Sweden, April 1, 2020 (TT News Agency/Fredrik Sandberg via Reuters)